 This Scandinavian term meaning not too much, nor too little, is all about balance and can be translated into interior design.
 Consider the beautiful simplicity of Picasso and Matisse’s line art or the organic shapes and harmonious colour palettes of folksy designs by Giggenbach and Inaluxe.

 From period dramas like The Crown to Victoria Beckham’s Old Masters exhibition in her fashion store, Britain loves a touch of drama.
 The traditional portraits and landscapes found in stately manors are now entering every day homes.
-Explore our National Gallery collection and the works of Museum Masters.
+Explore our National Gallery collection and the works of pre-1900 iconic artists.